jdbeutel/ics699-docs/finalReport/finalReport.md

 the Save button if no other input fields have changes, but the user can accomplish that more easily now by just clicking the Cancel button.

 Initially I made the input fields disabled when not in editing mode, to show that they could be edited by clicking the Edit button.
 However, in brief user testing with Professor Robertson in May, this proved confusing.
-Since all input fields start disabled, with no enabled fields for comparison, they all looked editable, with the box affordance, and just a darker shade of background that does not objectively or independently suggest that they are disabled.
+Since all input fields start disabled, with no enabled fields for comparison, they all looked editable, with the input box affordance, and just a darker shade of background that does not objectively or independently suggest that they are disabled.
 The Edit button at the bottom was easily overlooked, leading to frustration.
 So, at his suggestion, the fields are now displayed as plain text, with no editing affordance, while clicking the Edit button unambiguously reveals what can be edited.

-### Independent Password Editing
+### Independent Password Editing ###

 In my original prototype, the Settings page used modal JavaScript to expand password update fields that were submitted with the rest